pkoisti/SprintPredictor/README.md

 | Issue Age at Sprint End | Days between issue creation and sprint end |
 | Activity Level | Comment count |

-The core of the prediction engine is a Logistic Regression model from scikit-learn, chosen for its:
+The core of the prediction engine is a Random Forest Classifier from scikit-learn, chosen for its:
-- Compatibility with both numerical and categorical features via preprocessing
+- Ability to handle both numerical and categorical features
-- Interpretability through feature weights and class probabilities
+- Feature importance insights
-- Fast training and good performance on moderately sized datasets
+- Robust performance with limited data
-- Robustness and simplicity for real-world applications
+- Resistance to overfitting

 ## Challenges